deathworlders/online/content/books/deathworlders/chapter-90-the-coming-fire.md

 Letty stumbled outside, leaned against a wall, missed the sidewalk and puked all down her front instead.
 That was the last clear thing to stick in her head, until the blur took her away and the rest of the night just…didn’t happen.

 She woke to pain.
 Lots of that, pounding in her head, and elsewhere too.
-And the smell of vomit, which…*ugh*…
+And the smell of vomit, which… *ugh…*

 “Up you get,” a voice said, and hauled her to her feet.
 More pain, dizziness…the voice belonged to a cop.
 A short black woman who guided her firmly out between some metal bars and a door that squealed loud enough to be agony.